HL7/fhir-for-fair/input/pagecontent/deployment.md

 ### Overview

-This page provides a short overview of a non-exhaustive list of possible logical deployment architectures that communities could consider allowing the discovery and access to FAIR data by using HL7 FHIR API;
-starting from a simple case where a FHIR server is acting as registry and repository for data and metadata, up to the case where repository endpoints are not known a-priori and needs to be discovered.
+This page provides a short overview of a non-exhaustive list of possible logical HL7 FHIR-based deployment architectures that communities could consider allowing the discovery and access to FAIR data by using HL7 FHIR API.
+Described architectures varying from a simple case with a well-known FHIR server acting as registry and repository for data and metadata, up to the case where repository endpoints are not known a-priori and needs to be discovered.

-This is not the only possible approach, for example hybrid FHIR/non-FHIR solutions could be considered as well.
+Implementers could also consider Hybrid FHIR/non-FHIR solutions not described here.

 It is assumed that a proper privacy and security layer is realized to assure that all the access and usage conditions specified by the data sources are properly enforced (not shown in the pictures).

+Future versions of this guide envision to analyze the described architectures more in details and provide specifications to support them.

 ### Case 1: FHIR Server acting as Registry/Repository